Stephen-ODriscoll/PlutoUtils/docs/container_utils.md

 #### map()
 1. Takes containers for source, destination and a function.
 Calls the function on every element to map it from source to destination using **std::transform**.
 Returns a reference to the same destination container.
 2. Requires a template argument for the destination container.
 Takes a container for source and a function.
 Calls the function on every element to map it from source to destination using **std::transform**.
 Returns a destination container.
 3. Takes a container for source and a function.
-Calls the function on every element to map it from source to destination.
-Automatically deduces the destination container using the source container and the return of the function using **std::transform**.
+Automatically deduces the destination container using the source container and the return of the function.
+Calls the function on every element to map it from source to destination using **std::transform**.
 Returns a destination container.

 #### slice()
 1. Takes a container and **long long**s for start and stop.
 Returns a new container.